 - Accommodation on board the Fiji Princess

-- All activities, excluding diving excursions
+- All activities included in the cruise schedule, excluding diving excursions

 - Access to the vessel’s facilities

 - Entrance fees

 - Alcoholic and non-alcoholic beverages

 Please note that transfers can be arranged from selected Mamanuca resorts to the Fiji Princess at an additional cost